Beaulewis1977/grail-hunter/grail-hunter-README.md

 ## 🎯 Overview

-**Grail Hunter** is a sophisticated Apify actor that aggregates sneaker listings from 4 major marketplaces and delivers real-time alerts when your target sneakers appear.
-Stop manually checking multiple tabs—let Grail Hunter find the deals for you.
+**Grail Hunter** is an Apify actor for monitoring sneaker listings.
+In Phase 1 it currently supports Grailed, with multi‑marketplace aggregation and real‑time alerts planned for future phases.
+Stop manually checking multiple tabs—Grail Hunter aims to find the deals for you.

 > _Phase 1 availability: automated scraping currently supports Grailed; eBay, StockX, and GOAT are
 > planned for the next phases and are documented here as roadmap targets._